 Keytruda (pembrolizumab) immunotherapy administered after completion of LAT appears to almost triple the average duration of survival without cancer progression according to study results published in JAMA Oncology.
 U Penn researchers treated 45 NSCLC patients with four or fewer metastatic sites with LAT followed by Keytruda.
 The average survival duration without cancer progression was 18.7 months and the treatment did not decrease quality of life.1

 The authors observed that "combined techniques of surgical resection and radiation can be used to more effectively treat residual sites of disease and minimize toxicity, both of which can be individualized based on the size and location of the disease, as well as a patient's anatomical characteristics.

 The U Penn results are consistent with other small studies.
 In a previously published study 94 stage IV NSCLC patients with ≤3 metastatic lesions were treated with either standard maintenance therapy or LAT with surgery, or radiation therapy followed by additional systemic therapy.
-At 38.8 months of follow-up the LAT treated patients survived without cancer progression on average 14.2 months compared to only 4.4 months if treated with maintenance or observation.
-(2-4)
+At 39 months of follow-up the LAT treated patients survived without cancer progression on average 14.2 months compared to only 4.4 months if treated with maintenance or observation.2-4

-In addition to the U Penn publication additional studies evaluating oligometastatic disease and LAT were presented at the 2018 American Society for Radiation Oncology (ASTRO) annual meeting further demonstrating that that adding LAT to systemic therapy for oligometastatic stage IV NSCLC can improve survival.
-(5,6)
+In addition to the U Penn publication other studies evaluating oligometastatic disease and LAT other trials further demonstrate that adding LAT to systemic therapy for oligometastatic stage IV NSCLC can improve survival.5,6